 The extraordinary Palace of the Colonies (now Palais de la Porte Dorée), designed by Albert Laprade for the 1931 Exposition Coloniale, still houses live crocodiles in an aquarium beneath its sumptuous interiors.
 Meanwhile, the Palais de Tokyo, constructed for the Paris World Fair of 1937 boasts a comprehensive collection of the École de Paris, as well as two versions of Matisse’s La Danse.

 At the under-visited but fascinating Musée des Années Trente we encounter Tamara de Lempicka’s portrait of her handsome and faithless husband, an oeuvre that she used to exact revenge on him by exhibiting it under the ambiguous title, Portrait d’un homme inachevé.
 Hers is one of many stories of the artists and colourful personalities of the Années Folles revealed in the course of this tour.
-Our appreciation of this glittering moment in Parisian history is further crystalised over dinners at the glamorous Art Deco restaurants, which saw it all.
+Our appreciation of this glittering moment in Parisian history is further crystalised over meals at the glamorous Art Deco restaurants, which saw it all.

 Take the Eurostar from London St Pancras to Paris at c.
 10.30am.
 Begin at the impressive church of Sainte Odile, designed in an Art Deco Byzantine style by Jacques Barge.
 Take a guided tour of the Théâtre des Champs Elysées, built between 1911 and 1913 and one of the first examples of Art Deco architecture in the city (subject to the theatre’s performance and rehearsal schedules, available nearer the time).

 Walk through the Tuileries gardens to the Musée de l’Orangerie, which holds the celebrated circular paintings of water lilies by Monet as well as the magnificent Walter Guillaume collection.
 The delightful and quirky Phono Museum celebrates the early history of recorded sound.
 Return to London by Eurostar, arriving at c.
 6.30pm.